Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Introduction

 \section{Introduction}

-The estimation of future cashflows and an appropriate discount rate is pivotal for the valuation of companies and active management of equity investments.
-In order to tackle this task, analysts have to forecast performance indicators like sales or operating margins for different periods of time.
+The forecasting of future cashflows and an appropriate discount rate is pivotal for the valuation of companies and active management of equity investments \citep[e.g.][in portfolio construction]{gmx15}.
+In order to tackle this task, analysts have to forecast performance indicators like corporate sales or operating margins for different periods of time.
 However, in general there is a low predictability of growth rates \citep[see][]{chankarceskilakonishok03} and forecasts are often based on heuristics and were empirically shown to be biased as well as overoptimistic \citep[see, e.g.,][]{tvka1973, tvka1974, katv1973, cwd1988}.
-In our context, survey results of \cite{kunte2015} show that herding (34\%), confirmation (20\%), overconfidence (17\%), availability (15\%) and loss aversion (13\%) are the behavioral biases that affect investment decisions the most.
+In our context, survey results of \cite{kunte2015} among financial market practitioners show that herding (34\%), confirmation (20\%), overconfidence (17\%), availability (15\%) and loss aversion (13\%) are the behavioral biases that affect investment decisions the most. \cite{lim01} reviews analysts' bias, \cite{jojo12} find proof for overoptimism while \cite{loeffler98} unravels overconfidence and underreaction to news and \cite{los08} identify negligence of buisness cycles as a source of bias. \cite{asci07} discuss differences between buy-side and sell-side analysts' forecasts and \cite{stoni05} analyzes reasons for analysts' overconfidence.